syncfusion-content/blazor-docs/blazor/toast/how-to/change-toast-content-dynamically.md

 # Show toast content dynamically in Blazor Toast Component

 The Toast component supports to change its content dynamically while displaying in newest toasts.
-You can change the toast content by updating property value, before calling in the `show` method.
+The toast content can be changed by updating property value, before calling in the `show` method.

 ```cshtml